Skip To Content Skip To Menu Skip To Footer

 Psychology and Sociology:

 Please consult with your Faculty Pre-Health Advisor when assigned.
-An "across the lifespan" perspective of these courses is required for many health programs and content from the social sciences is now included on the MCAT.
+An "across the lifespan" perspective of these courses is required for many health professions programs, and content from the social sciences (psychology and sociology) is now included on the MCAT.

 Additional courses: